What is shadowing and why do I need it?

-How do I prove my shadowing experiences when I apply to medical school?
+How do I prove my shadowing experiences when I apply to health profession programs?

 Unlike volunteering in high school, there is NO official paperwork that is required for proving shadowing experiences.
 Therefore, it is important that you keep track of your shadowing experiences for yourself.
 The recommended way to do this is through a journal.
 Some information that you need to keep track of is: